eProsima/Fast-DDS-spy/docs/rst/developer_manual/installation/sources/linux.rst

 Colcon installation
 ===================

 #.
-Create a :code:`fastdds-spy` directory and download the :code:`.repos` file that will be used to install |eddsrecord| and its dependencies:
+Create a :code:`fastdds-spy` directory and download the :code:`.repos` file that will be used to install |espy| and its dependencies:

     .. code-block:: bash